itsaboutcode/flutternotes/dart/dart_functions.md

 ### The Arrow Notation

-- If function is composed of one instruction, you can use **the arrow** notation.
+- If a function is composed of one instruction, you can use **the arrow** notation.

 ```js